alex-chernikov/UNFSI_Code/README.md

 ### Additional downloading
-For training Paligemma and Florence-2 there will be additional downloading of the model checkpoints from the HuggingFace servers.
+For training Paligemma and Florence-2, additional downloads of the model checkpoints from the HuggingFace servers will be required.

 # Datasets
 All data used to train each element of the proposed framework was collected exclusively during the project.
 Due to ethical and privacy concerns, the data is currently not shared as it is undergoing anonymization to protect the vendors from unwanted attention.
-We plan to release the full datasets for each framework element prior to the conference.

 # Training procedures
-There are several key elements of the proposed framework each with its own training procedure.
+The proposed framework has several key elements, each with its own training procedure.
-In order to train the model you need to launch
+To train the model, you need to launch

     cd {PROJECT_ROOT}
     conda activate sfood